 He stared down, gathering up the sting of his unimportance before it splayed everywhere.
 Several silent seconds passed.
 Souta guessed it wasn't just he and Mom who were invisible; the two youkai by the well started to fidget in discomfort.

 Kouga threw on another frown.
 "Do you get this worked up with Inu-koro?"
-He finally asked, keeping his tone curt and even.
+He finally asked.

 Kagome matched his glower.
 "Don't bring him into this."